- Copywriting Services

 Here’s where you get into the features.
 You answer the logistical questions that might be on their mind.

 Explain how your coaching is delivered.
-Do you prefer to meet one-on-one with clients in your office, schedule telephone sessions, or use a video-call tool like Skype?
+Do you prefer to meet one-on-one with clients in your office, schedule telephone sessions, or use a video-call tool like Zoom or Skype?
+It’s okay to offer coaching sessions in multiple forms, and to price those services differently to attract various levels of clients.

-Talk about your style of coaching and what your clients are expected to do.
+Talk about your style of coaching.
+How do you run your sessions?
+What are your clients are expected to do?
 Explain how you will hold them accountable and challenge them to grow in ways that may feel uncomfortable.

 What are your prospects afraid of?
 Why are they hesitant to commit to coaching?